brajt/orion-lang-pl/README.md

 # OrionJS - Polish language
 Provide a complete language set for the language: Polish.

-Remember that original package doesn`t fully address the complexity of Polish language.
+Remember that original package doesn't fully address the complexity of Polish language.
 Some translations may lack proper grammar forms for particular use cases.

 ## Installation
 ```bash